kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2024 November 12: made hitboxes' outline change to black when drawing over similarly colored background.
 For example, previously, when the character is red, the hitbox outline would not be visible on top of them, but now the outline will be black in this particular case.
 - 2024 December: Fixed the display of invulnerability after rejecting something with a Blitz Shield - there's no longer one frame of supposed vulnerability (in reality, you can do backdash/DP/Super from a reject and not be vulnerable for a single frame).
 - 2025 January 1-7: Removed Y check from some command grabs that are ground-only, except Genrou Zan.
 Added a new type of boxes/circles that are white - interaction boxes/circles, and projectile origin points.
+- 2025 January 1: can now use gamepad buttons and inputs as hotkeys